This article is reviewed regularly by Wego’s editorial team to ensure that the content is up to date & accurate.

 Click here for the Google Maps location and directions.

-Abu Dhabi Hindu temple construction status and opening dates
+Abu Dhabi Hindu Temple construction status and opening dates

+The construction of the BAPS Hindu mandir is almost complete and is in its last wings.
 The MahaPeeth ceremony, which marked the laying of the first stone of the temple, took place in May 2022.
-As of now, the foundation and construction of the entire ground floor, consisting of 14 layers of stone, has been completed.
+The foundation and construction of the entire ground floor, consisting of 14 layers of stone, has been completed.

 To stay abreast of the temple’s construction, check the updates on the Mandir’s handles on Twitter, Instagram, or Facebook.

-Abu Dhabi Hindu temple timings
+Cultural significance of the Abu Dhabi Hindu temple

 The project was launched by the Indian Prime Minister, Narendra Modi, during his visit to the UAE in 2018.
 The land on which the Mandir will be erected was gifted to Modi by the Crown Prince of Abu Dhabi, Sheikh Mohammed bin Zayed Al Nahyan.
 In September 2019, it became the first Hindu religious place to be granted an official license by the authorities.